fatihcaliss/calis-store/README.md

 - This project was developed using Next.js 14.0.1 in conjunction with the app router system and TypeScript for robust development.
 The styling of the application was achieved using the Mantine UI library, ensuring a visually appealing and user-friendly interface.

 - Authentication in this web application is implemented using next-auth in combination with credentials, offering a secure login experience for users.
-Upon logging in, users have access to the functionality of the "Place Order" button on the home page.

 - All data utilized within the project is sourced from the https://fakeapi.platzi.com/ API, which provides mock data to populate the website's content.